dave-doty/aggie-unterprise/README.md

 On Mac (respectively Linux), type `mv aggie-report-mac aggie-report` to rename the file to `aggie-report` (respectively `mv aggie-report-limux aggie-report` on Linux).

-On Mac and Linux, first type `chmod +x aggie-report` (after renaming the file to `aggie-report`) to make the program executable.
+On Mac and Linux, type `chmod +x aggie-report` (after renaming the file to `aggie-report`) to make the program executable.

 On Mac, you must then type `xattr -d com.apple.quarantine ./aggie-report` to enable the program to run.